+When you follow Topics, your Twitter feed will show posts algorithmically pulled in from your Topic preferences.
 To follow more Topics, you can simply return to the Topics page and click "Follow more topics."

 You can also search and follow a Topic using Twitter's search bar, as seen in the photo below:

-To unfollow Topics, return to the Topics page, click "Follow more Topics," find the Topic you've followed, and click unfollow.
+To unfollow Topics, return to the Topics page, click Follow more Topics, find the Topic you've followed, and click unfollow.

 Four Ways Marketers Can Leverage Twitter Topics

 As mentioned above, there are several ways for marketers to leverage Twitter Topics.
 We’ll discuss these below.